 The Centers for Disease Control and Prevention (CDC) reports that severe TBIs cause long-term difficulties in four areas of function:

 - Cognitive function.
 Major struggles with cognitive functions can include difficulty learning because of short-term memory problems and trouble focusing.

 - Sensation.
-Individuals who suffer a TBI can experience a wide array of potentially catastrophic results, including struggles with hearing and vision.
+Individuals who suffer from a TBI can experience a wide array of potentially catastrophic results, including struggles with hearing and vision.
 TBI victims might lose hearing or suffer from ringing in the ears.
-Such individuals can also lose some or all of their vision, depending on the part of the brain affected by the injury.
+Such individuals can also lose some or all of their vision, depending on the area of the brain affected by the injury.